py-why/dodiscover/CONTRIBUTING.md

 Thanks for considering contributing!
 Please read this document to learn the various ways you can contribute to this project and how to go about doing it.

+This Project welcomes contributions, suggestions, and feedback.
+All contributions, suggestions, and feedback you submitted are accepted under the [Project's license](./LICENSE.md).
+You represent that if you do not own copyright in the code that you have the authority to submit it under the [Project's license](./LICENSE.md).
+All feedback, suggestions, or contributions are not confidential.

 ## Bug reports and feature requests

 ### Did you find a bug?